 It is anticipated that a tuition hike will be among the items up for consideration.
 The fact that a tuition hike would be debated in public may not seem like a big deal, but it represents a major departure from what has been standard operating procedure.

 In the past, regents would hold all discussions on the budget and tuition increases behind closed doors.
-Once they had hammered out their differences, an intentionally ambiguous agenda item would be placed for the
+Once they had hammered out their differences, an intentionally ambiguous agenda item would be placed for the next meeting, where the hikes would be passed without discussion save for a well-rehearsed defense of the action.

 Students wouldn't learn that their costs had gone up until after the deed was done.